This article will help you to troubleshoot and resolve any of the following symptoms:

 Why you may get a missed call notification even though your phone did not ring.

-If a customer calls a call group that you belong to, it may or may not be your turn to answer the call.
+If a customer calls a team that you belong to, it may or may not be your turn to answer the call.
 In other words, your phone may or may not ring.
 However, if another user (whose turn it is to answer the call) does not answer it in time, everyone in the group, including you, will get a missed call notification.
-This is to ensure that someone in the call group rings the customer back.
+This is to ensure that someone in the team rings the customer back.